-We looked at Israeli music startups and other Israeli startups that may not be classified as music startups yet still have some relation to music.
-Then, we labeled the startups according to 5 main sections: (1) Music creation and consumption; (2) Audio and hardware; (3) Streaming; (4) Education and digital health; (5) Business, ecommerce, fintech and advertising.
-Since music and media technologies are deeply intertwined, some startups may fit in any category even with a minor relation to music.
-One example is startups that develop video tools and platforms, such as YouTube when it was founded, since video has become an integral part of music consumption and other music related activities.
-The largest section, including more than half of the startups, is music creation and consumption.
-Other relatively big sections in Israel are education and digital health, and streaming, which are followed by some smaller sections.
+We investigated Israeli music startups and other Israeli startups that have some relation to music.
+We labeled the startups according to five main categories: music creation and consumption; audio and hardware; streaming; education and digital health; and business, ecommerce, fintech, and advertising.
+Since music and media technologies are deeply intertwined, some startups may fall into any of these categories, even those with a minor connection to music.
+One such example is startups that develop video tools and platforms (such as YouTube when it was founded), since video has become an integral part of music consumption and other music-related activities.
+The largest sector, including more than half of the startups, is that of music creation and consumption.
+Other relatively big sectors in Israel are education and digital health, and streaming; the remaining two categories are less well represented.

 Fig. 2 Distribution of Israeli music startups by sector

-We compared the amount of funds raised by companies in each of the aforementioned sections in Israel and globally, as seen in table 1.
-The section that has raised the most funds in Israel is music creation and consumption, with just under $491.5 million.
-That perfectly corresponds to the number of Israeli startups operating within this section and to the almost $3.7 billion raised globally.
-Surprisingly, Israeli streaming startups raised about $2 million, making it the least funded Israeli section, despite being the most funded worldwide (with $8.4 billion), and being the second largest section in Israel.
-The global funding figures were taken from the Tracxn music tech report and the Israeli funding figures for each company are available on IVC, Startup Nation Finder and Tracxn.
-Therefore, and also as a result of the different definition of music startup used by each source, some companies included in this research may not be included in the Tracxn report and vice-versa.
-In addition, clearly not all the funding data is available online and some companies choose not to disclose it.
-This table is then only indicative and provides insight as to the trends and the relative numbers.
+We compared the amount of funds raised by companies in each of these sectors in both Israel and globally, as shown in Table 1.
+The sector that has raised the most funds in Israel is music creation and consumption, with just under $491.5 million.
+That corresponds well both to the number of Israeli startups operating within this sector and to the almost $3.7 billion raised globally.
+Surprisingly, Israeli streaming startups only raised about $2 million, making these the lowest-funded Israeli sector, despite it being both the most funded worldwide (with $8.4 billion) and the second largest sector in Israel.
+The global funding figures were taken from the Tracxn music-tech report; the Israeli funding figures for each company are available on IVC, Start-up Nation Finder, and Tracxn.
+As a result of the different definition of music startup used by each source, some companies included in this research may not appear in the Tracxn report and vice versa.
+In addition, not all the funding data is available online and some companies choose not to disclose it.
+This table is therefore only indicative, providing general insight as to the trends and the relative numbers.